-It was concluded that the recommendations were compiled to assist in individualized clinical practice in the nutritional management of patients with obesity.
-In general, patients with obesity have significantly lower serum iron, folic acid, vitamins A, B6, B12, C, 25hydroxyvitamin D, and lipid-standardized vitamin E concentrations.
-Before bariatric surgery, nutritional status should be assessed and preoperative weight loss can be attempted.
-Very low-calorie diets and a very lowcalorie ketogenic diet are prescribed in the last months surgery.
-It was observed before that recommendations were compiled to assist individualized clinical practice in the nutritional management of patients with obesity, including nutritional management.
-Iron status may be affected by adipose tissue inflammation and increased expression of the systemic iron regulatory protein hepcidin.
+It was concluded that the most important aspects of the medical management of bariatric patients refer to nutritional management.
+Before bariatric surgery, nutritional status should be verified and preoperative weight loss can be attempted.
+Very low-calorie diets and very low-calorie ketogenic diets are often prescribed in the last months before surgery.
+It was observed that the recommendations were gathered to assist in individualized clinical practice in the nutritional management of patients with obesity, including nutritional management.
+Iron status can be affected by adipose tissue inflammation and increased expression of the systemic iron regulatory protein hepcidin.
 The postoperative recommendation for vitamin B12 (cobalamin) should be 350-500 micrograms/1000 micrograms monthly, and for folate (folic acid) postoperatively should be 1000 micrograms daily.